 The early Bosch products made and sold in America before WW1 were branded "Bosch" and many were made at the Bosch Magneto Company in Springfield or New York.
 They were well made and had many similarities to products made in the German werks in Stuttgart.
 Craftsmanship was a bit more utilitarian in appearance.

 The site of the factory resembled a college campus.
 Each employee had their own name badge that was signed, dated and embossed and specified when the associate was allowed in a building and which department and building they were permitted to enter.
 In addition to the signature, the card is embossed with the early company logo.
 They cared about their employees and their organization.
+We hope Mr Saner is enjoying his retirement.

 Obviously not much has changed in the service department relative to clients requesting repair estimates.
 Repair estimates are typically a moving target and the only way to be sure what is needed to make a device good again is to make it good again, that is, performing to factory specs.